 Now, there are a few approaches to interpersonal conflict in the workplace:

 While the “swift and stern” approach works for some, there are other ways to navigate issues.
 Take the time to look at the dynamics of your restaurant.
-Sometimes, simply rearranging working schedules or tasks can resolve issues that are so often “fixed” with a simple “you no longer work here.”
+Sometimes, simply finding a new way to create schedules for your restaurant or rearranging tasks can resolve issues that are so often “fixed” with a simple “you no longer work here.”
 And that’s no fun for anyone involved.

 I think you know the next solution, but we’ll let it remain a surprise, just in case.